Alarm.com (NASDAQ:ALRM) Releases FY 2024 Earnings Guidance

-Alarm.com (NASDAQ:ALRM – Get Free Report) updated its FY 2024 earnings guidance on Thursday.
+Alarm.com (NASDAQ:ALRM – Get Free Report) issued an update on its FY 2024 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of 2.140-2.160 for the period, compared to the consensus earnings per share estimate of 2.140.
 The company issued revenue guidance of $914.5 million-$931.0 million, compared to the consensus revenue estimate of $925.2 million.
 Alarm.com also updated its FY24 guidance to $2.14-$2.16 EPS.

-Alarm.com (NASDAQ:ALRM – Get Free Report) last announced its earnings results on Thursday, February 22nd.
-The software maker reported $0.47 earnings per share for the quarter, missing analysts’ consensus estimates of $0.48 by ($0.01).
-The company had revenue of $226.20 million during the quarter, compared to analysts’ expectations of $224.93 million.
-Alarm.com had a net margin of 10.08% and a return on equity of 12.42%.
+Alarm.com (NASDAQ:ALRM – Get Free Report) last released its quarterly earnings results on Thursday, February 22nd.
+The software maker reported $0.47 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.48 by ($0.01).
+Alarm.com had a return on equity of 12.42% and a net margin of 10.08%.
+The business had revenue of $226.20 million during the quarter, compared to the consensus estimate of $224.93 million.
+During the same period in the previous year, the company posted $0.33 EPS.
 The company’s revenue for the quarter was up 8.7% compared to the same quarter last year.
-During the same period in the prior year, the business earned $0.33 earnings per share.
-Analysts expect that Alarm.com will post 1.39 EPS for the current fiscal year.
+Equities research analysts anticipate that Alarm.com will post 1.39 EPS for the current year.

-In other Alarm.com news, CFO Steve Valenzuela sold 9,583 shares of the business’s stock in a transaction dated Tuesday, February 27th.
-The shares were sold at an average price of $73.89, for a total value of $708,087.87.
-Following the transaction, the chief financial officer now owns 37,500 shares in the company, valued at $2,770,875.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-In other news, CFO Steve Valenzuela sold 9,583 shares of the business’s stock in a transaction that occurred on Tuesday, February 27th.
+In other Alarm.com news, CFO Steve Valenzuela sold 9,583 shares of the stock in a transaction on Tuesday, February 27th.
 The stock was sold at an average price of $73.89, for a total transaction of $708,087.87.
-Following the transaction, the chief financial officer now directly owns 37,500 shares of the company’s stock, valued at $2,770,875.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, insider Daniel Ramos sold 8,250 shares of the firm’s stock in a transaction on Tuesday, February 27th.
-The stock was sold at an average price of $74.44, for a total value of $614,130.00.
-Following the completion of the sale, the insider now directly owns 39,700 shares of the company’s stock, valued at approximately $2,955,268.
+Following the completion of the transaction, the chief financial officer now directly owns 37,500 shares of the company’s stock, valued at approximately $2,770,875.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+In related news, insider Daniel Ramos sold 1,418 shares of the business’s stock in a transaction that occurred on Tuesday, April 2nd.
+The shares were sold at an average price of $70.00, for a total value of $99,260.00.
+Following the sale, the insider now directly owns 38,282 shares in the company, valued at approximately $2,679,740.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CFO Steve Valenzuela sold 9,583 shares of the firm’s stock in a transaction that occurred on Tuesday, February 27th.
+The stock was sold at an average price of $73.89, for a total transaction of $708,087.87.
+Following the sale, the chief financial officer now owns 37,500 shares of the company’s stock, valued at $2,770,875.
 The disclosure for this sale can be found here.
-Insiders sold 111,532 shares of company stock worth $8,116,333 in the last three months.
-5.60% of the stock is owned by insiders.
+In the last three months, insiders have sold 111,532 shares of company stock worth $8,116,333.
+5.60% of the stock is owned by corporate insiders.

 Alarm.com Holdings, Inc provides various Internet of Things (IoT) and solutions for residential, multi-family, small business, and enterprise commercial markets in North America and internationally.
 The company operates through two segments, Alarm.com and Other.
 It offers solutions to control and monitor security systems, as well as to IoT devices, including door locks, garage doors, thermostats, and video cameras; and video monitoring and analytics solutions, such as video analytics, escalated events, video doorbells, intelligent integration, live streaming, secure cloud storage, and video alerts.